bestia-dev/bestia-dev/README.md

  ![bestia-dev](https://bestia.dev/webpage_hit_counter/get_svg_image/2044960416.svg)

 Hashtags: #rustlang #tutorial

-My projects on GitHub are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).
+## Welcome to bestia.dev !

 Visit my web page: [bestia.dev](https://bestia.dev)

+I worked for 30 years on commercial projects.
+It was hard, but fun.
+I am on a long vacation now and I have time to learn a new programming language.
+I want to share my learning path with beginners.

+Read some descriptions of "dev" in urbandictionary.com :-DDD

+## Tutorials

+Most of my work is more like a tutorial then a finished product:  [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).
+Have fun and enjoy learning what I learn.
+I try to make it easy as possible.
+Rust, Wasm/Webassembly, Progressive Web App, web servers, CLI (command line interface), library/crates, docker containers, ...

 ## youtube video tutorial